Want a better test for TB infection?

 - Negative IGRA: This means that the person's blood did not react to the test and that TB infection or TB disease is not likely.

-IGRAs are the preferred method of TB infection testing.
+IGRAs are the preferred method of testing for TB infection.
 It should be the only test considered for:

 - People who have, or may have, received bacille Calmette-Guérin (BCG).
 BCG is a vaccine for TB disease.

-- People who have a difficult time returning for a second appointment to look for a reaction to a TB skin test.
+- People who have a difficult time returning to have a skin test read.

 IGRAs can be safely repeated.